betterscientificsoftware/bssw.io/CuratedContent/TelecomToolsForRemoteWork.md

 ### Plan pricing

 Most vendors charge monthly, *per host account* and then offer a few different plans based on meeting size and plan features.
-In response to the Covid-19 pandemic situation, some vendors are offering discounts on their plans for a year-long purchase.
+In response to the current pandemic situation, some vendors are offering discounts on their plans for a year-long purchase.
 In addition, most vendors offer *enterprise* level accounts designed for large organizations with many users each of which may require their own *host account*.